mwalczyk/four/README.md

 - [ ] Research Munsell color solids

 ## Credits
-Some of the `.txt` shape files are from Paul Bourke's [website](http://paulbourke.net/geometry/hyperspace/).
-Eventually, these shapes will (hopefully) be generated procedurally, but for now, they are loaded offline.
+Some of the shape definitions in the `polychora` module are from Paul Bourke's [website](http://paulbourke.net/geometry/hyperspace/).
+Eventually, these shapes will (hopefully) be generated procedurally, but for now, they are hardcoded as `Vec<T>`s.

 Thanks to [@GSBicalho](https://github.com/GSBicalho) and [@willnode](https://github.com/willnode) for their guidance throughout this project.
 Their responses to my questions were vital towards my understanding the 4D slicing procedure.